 The importance of nutrition

-80 percent of all diseases in the western world stem from nutrition.
+80 percent of all diseases in the western world stem from poor nutrition.
 These lifestyle diseases include, for example, fat metabolism disorders, diabetes, obesity, high blood pressure, coronary heart disease, stroke, gout and other joint diseases and allergies.

 Health and nutrition